SebSemos/villager_steve_model/README.md

 assets\minecraft\optifine\cem
 Also note that the random system adding numbers suffix is espacially confusing here as there is already a number suffix for each biome.
 Windows show the files in their numerical number, so some biomes will be mixed together...

+[Friend and Foes](https://modrinth.com/mod/villager-names-serilum) This mod gives villagers (and modded one) random names.
+You can also provide you custom list.
+So Refering to my full list of name used, you can get matching textures.
+This when used with chime gives automatically adequate weaapons to guard villagers :)

 ____________________________________________________________________________________________________________________________________________________________
 `Customize/add your own skins:`